Social workers at CHKD help

 - Working with the family and CHKD's eligibility worker for applications to state funds for medical care

-We organize and conduct a variety of support groups in the hospital and help families become involved in others throughout Hampton Roads.
-To learn more about support groups that are affiliated with Children's Hospital of The King's Daughters, visit our Support Group section at www.chkd.org/services/supportgroups.
+We organize and conduct various support groups in the hospital and help families become involved in others throughout Hampton Roads.
+To learn more about support groups affiliated with CHKD, visit our Support Group section.

-CHKD's pediatric social workers all have a Master’s degree in social work and at least 2 to 4 years medical experience in a social work setting.
-Most are licensed clinical social workers or working towards licensure.
+CHKD's pediatric social workers all have undergraduate and graduate education in the field of social work and at least two to four years of experience in a medical setting.
+All are licensed in their field or working towards licensure.

-Every CHKD unit and/or outpatient program is covered by a social worker.
+Every CHKD unit and/or program is staffed by a full-time pediatric social worker.
 Social workers meet with patients and families during the child's hospitalization and/or at a clinic visit.

-Parents and family members should talk with their child's nurse or doctor about the possibility of meeting with one of CHKD's social workers.
+Parents and family members should talk with their child's nurse or doctor about the possibility of meeting with a CHKD social worker.
 A visit will then be scheduled with the family at the hospital during their child's hospitalization or at a clinic visit.

 For after-hours service, social work can be reached through the hospital's nursing supervisor at (757) 668-7000.